masato1122/pyscat/README.md

 # phtmat
-Simulator of phonon life time due to impurities with T-matrix
+Calculator of phonon scattering rate due to an impurity with T-matrix